-Touch Acquire Menu on the quick menu of the timebase settings, or touch the menu bar

-Acquire > Menu to recall the Acquire dialog box on the right side.
+Touch Acquire Menu on the quick menu of the timebase settings, or press the Acquire button on the front panel, or touch the menu bar Acquire>Menu to recall the Acquire dialog box on the right side.

 - A. Select the interpolation mode

 - B. Select the Acq mode

-- C. Select the acquisition mode (Normal/Peak/Average/ERES).
-See the section "Acquisition" for details.
+- C. Select the acquisition mode(Normal/Peak/Average/Hi-Res)

-- D. Select the Memory Management mode

-(Auto, Fixed Sample Rate, and Fixed Memory).
+- D. Select the Memory Management mode (Auto, Fixed Sample Rate, and Fixed Memory)

-See the section "Memory Management" for details. - E. Select the maximum memory depth - F. Enter the sequence menu.
-See the section "Sequence" for details - G. XY mode on/off
+- E. Select the maximum memory depth

+- F. Enter the sequence menu

+- G. ESR mode on/off

+- H. XY mode on/off